jak stworzyć konceptualizację w terapii poznawczo-behawioralnej

 Flexibility and collaboration

 Importantly, conceptualization is a dynamic process.
 Please be open to modifications as therapy progresses and new observations are made by the client.
-It is not a diagnosis carved in stone, but a living working tool that evolves as therapy progresses.
+It is not a diagnosis carved in stone, but a living work tool that evolves as therapy progresses.

 • Strengthens the client’s sense of agency.

-• Facilitates the planning of therapeutic interventions.
+• Facilitates planning therapeutic interventions.

 • Builds a stronger therapeutic alliance.